-The Career Technical Education Transitions Program at Yuba College coordinates the awarding of college credit to high school students who meet approved articulation requirements.
-An articulated course is one in which the high school instructor/ Regional Occupational Program (ROP) and Yuba College faculty have formally agreed that the high school's/ROPs course outline, syllabus, textbook, and final exam are comparable to those in a course of the same major within Yuba College.
+The Yuba College Career Technical Education Transitions Program, located in Room 305 in Building 300, coordinates the awarding of college credit to high school students who meet approved articulation requirements.
+An articulated course is one in which the high school instructor/Regional Occupational Program (ROP) and Yuba College faculty have formally agreed that the high school's/ROPs course outline, syllabus, textbook, and final exam are comparable to those in a course of the same major within Yuba College.
 Students receive credit on a Yuba College transcript once articulation requirements have been completed.
-The CTE (Career Technical Education) Transitions Program prepares students to earn a certificate, an associate's degree or transfer to a 4-year university.
+The CTE (Career Technical Education) Transitions Program prepares students to earn a certificate, an associate's degree or transfer to a university.